daktronics/cef-mixer/README.md

 # CEF Offscreen-Rendering (OSR) Mixer Demo

 A sample application to demonstrate how to use the proposed OnAcceleratedPaint() callback when using CEF for HTML off-screen rendering.
+This application uses [pull request 158](https://bitbucket.org/chromiumembedded/cef/pull-requests/158/support-external-textures-in-osr-mode/diff) for CEF which improves the OSR rendering performance.

 # Build Instructions